dwesterman/Convert-SplitNameValue/README.md

 The -IncludeNull Parameter can be used to output ALL object or array data even if it is null"

-Here is en example of some InputData:
+Here is an example of some InputData:
 ```
 PS C:\Users\%Username%\Desktop> Get-Partition | select Size, IsReadOnly, IsSystem , IsBoot